Asynchronous Data Pipeline Architecture for HD Mapping & Spatial Processing

 ) -> tuple[np.ndarray, np.ndarray]:

-Applies SE(3) transformation to raw point cloud and computes alignment covariance.
+"""Apply an SE(3) transform to a raw cloud and estimate alignment covariance."""

 if point_cloud.ndim != 2 or point_cloud.shape[1] != 3: